XiovV/dokkup/README.md

 Run `dokkup` in your terminal to verify it's installed.

 # Deploying jobs
-In order to start deploying jobs, we need an inventory and a job file.
+Before we can start deploying jobs, we need an inventory and a job file.

 ## Inventory
 The inventory holds our agents, the concept is very similar to Ansible's [inventory](https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html) file.
 Let's define our `inventory.yaml`: